Growing Brinjal in Pots:

-- Soil in the tray should moist all the time.
+- The soil in the tray should moist all the time.
 Make sure that the soil doesn’t get dried out.

 - The seed takes 1 or 2 weeks to germinate, once they germinate.
-Keep seedling that is strong and pop out the weaker one.
+Keep seedling that is strong and pop out the weaker ones.

-- Once you plant reaches ½ inch height, they are ready for transplantation.
+- Once your plant reaches ½ inch height, they are ready for transplantation.